 You’ll almost certainly marvel at its spectacular floral display which attracts hummingbirds, bees, butterflies, and other important pollinators.

 The whole process usually takes a few months and then you probably should cut it down after the flowers have died, unless it’s in a little-used area of your yard.
-If you don’t cut it, it will eventually fall over and could become a hazard to your home, car, garden, or people.
+If you don’t cut it, it will eventually fall over.

 Most stalks reach heights of about 10 to 15 feet and can be cut with a hand saw.

-You should have no trouble finding someone who will want it and even cut it down for you in exchange.
-Many people have creative uses for these stalks.
+You should have no trouble finding someone who will want the stalks, and you may even find someone to cut it down for you in exchange.
+Many people have creative uses for these stalks, especially the branched, candelabra type.
 I’ve seen them used as bird perches, yard art, a place to string outdoor lights, and even as southwest-themed Christmas trees.

 But My Agave Has Bloomed More Than Once